Jewish Studies

 Texts are in English

-We explore techniques of empowerment and disempowerment: playing with optical Illusions, analyzing mindgames, and learning about psychological warfare.
-Throughout the year, we encounter warlords, rogues, kings and prophets – side by side with well known figures such as Mohammed Ali, magician Darren Browne, and neurologist Oliver Sacks.
-Ancient Tanach texts are juxtaposed with sci-fi films such as The Matrix (1997) and fantasies like Harry Potter.
-All along, we deploy all these new skills and approaches to our Biblical Epic, revealing new levels of drama and psychological instreague!
+We explore techniques of empowerment and disempowerment: playing with optical Illusions, analyzing mind games, and learning about psychological warfare.
+Throughout the year, we encounter warlords, rogues, kings, and prophets – side by side with well-known figures such as Mohammed Ali, magician Darren Browne, and neurologist Oliver Sacks.

-This course is designed to help students develop their ability to understand and respond to others’ perspectives, and will sharpen skills such as: critical reading and character interpretation.
-We end the year with a project that focuses on techniques of Conflict Mediation, honing basic skills essential in transforming conflict to collaboration – and uncovering new ways of seeing ourselves and the world around us.
+This course is designed to help students develop their ability to understand and respond to others’ perspectives and will sharpen skills such as critical reading, character interpretation, and “super-listening.”
+We end the year with a project that focuses on techniques of Conflict Mediation, honing basic skills essential in transforming conflict into collaboration – and uncovering new ways of seeing ourselves and the world around us.

 Subject Area: Jewish Culture